CarlosMartinez-USDA/json-to-xml/.stackedit-trash/Welcome file.md

 6. Verify it contains the`<data>  </data>`at the beginning of the file and at the end of the file.

 ## Create a Transformation Scenario or Select the Debugging Layout
 1) Choose the json-to-mods.xsl as the transfromation stylesheet.
+2) If you're creating a scenario, set the output page as desired.
+3) DO NOT set any parameters.
+This is taken care of by the new testing parameters added to the params-cm.xsl file.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI5OTIxNjgzNF19
+eyJoaXN0b3J5IjpbLTM1MTk5MzE0MV19
 -->